-A series of multi-stimuli-responsive poly(N-isopropylacrylamide)30-SS-block-poly(L-lysine)30-block-poly(caprolactone)n (p(NIPAM)30-SS-b-p(Lys)30-b-p(CL)n) (n = 50, 75, 100, 125) triblock copolymers have been synthesized by combining a reversible addition fragmentation chain transfer polymerization of NIPAM, an organo-catalyzed ring-opening polymerization (ROP) of Z-lysine N-carboxyanhydride and metal-catalyzed ROP of CL with azide-alkyne click reaction.
-The pH-responsive p(Lys) and temperature-responsive p(NIPAM) blocks are tethered by redox-responsive disulfide linker, and the biodegradable p(CL) blocks with different lengths are also combined to tune lower critical solution temperature and drug loading capacity of the resulting polymers.
-Highly uniform micelles with ~200 nm size were fabricated by the self-assembly of the resultant copolymers in the presence of doxorubicin (Dox) with a high Dox encapsulation efficiency around 50%.
-The combination of the enhanced permeability and retention effect with pH-, temperature- and redox-sensitive tumor microenvironment-responsive delivery of the nanomicelles endow them with the cell internalization capability for the successful antitumor efficiency.
+A series of multi-stimuli-responsive poly(N-isopropylacrylamide)30-SS-block-poly(L-lysine)30-block-poly(caprolactone)n (p(NIPAM)30-SS-b-p(Lys)30-b-p(CL)n) (n = 50, 75, 100, 125) triblock copolymers have been synthesized by combining reversible addition–fragmentation chain transfer polymerization of NIPAM, organo-catalyzed ring-opening polymerization (ROP) of Z-lysine N-carboxyanhydride and metal-catalyzed ROP of CL with an azide–alkyne click reaction.
+The pH-responsive p(Lys) and temperature-responsive p(NIPAM) blocks are tethered by a redox-responsive disulfide linker and biodegradable p(CL) blocks with different lengths are also combined to tune the lower critical solution temperature and drug loading capacity of the resulting polymers.
+Highly uniform micelles with ∼200 nm size were fabricated by the self-assembly of the resultant copolymers in the presence of doxorubicin (Dox) with a high Dox encapsulation efficiency of around 50%.
+The combination of the enhanced permeability and retention effect with pH-, temperature- and redox-sensitive tumor microenvironment-responsive drug delivery of the nanomicelles endows them with cell internalization capability for the successful antitumor efficiency.
+Interestingly, this multi-stimuli-responsive platform makes a distinction from the conventional block copolymer systems by demonstrating fascinating tumor targeting without utilizing any targeting moiety.
 Thus, the easily accessible multi-stimuli-responsive triblock copolymer can be a promising theranostic system for intracellular drug delivery.